 5. Redness Resistant

 Studies confirm that the papain enzyme has powerful resistance to redness and may help reduce joint and prostate irritation.
 One study from the University of Maryland Medical Center, shows that papain was effective in helping the body reduce the swelling associated with prostatitis.

 Papain holds compounds that may aid in protecting the body from cellular damage caused by free radicals.
-One study published in the Journal of Dairy Science fount that papain can offer a potential alternative to chemical additives for increased survival of probiotic bacteria in yogurt due to its oxidation properties.
+One study published in the Journal of Dairy Science found that papain can offer a potential alternative to chemical additives for increased survival of probiotic bacteria in yogurt due to its oxidation properties.
 Similarly, it is also a powerful agent commonly used in food preservation, as it reduces bacterial infestations and spoilage due to oxidation.